joannaong/wordflow/README.md

 ### Build
 Run 'grunt build:[your environment (local, dev, stage)]' to build.
-- wordpress core will be copied over to deploy/[env]/wp
+- Wordpress core will be copied over to deploy/[env]/wp
 - src/cms/wp-config.php will be copied over to deploy/[env]/wp/wp-config.php
 - src/cms/plugins will be copied over to deploy/[env]/wp/wp-content/plugins